openpacemaker

 Not a spreadsheet.

-Strava tracks everything.
-But it doesn't coach you.
+Strava records everything.
+It doesn’t coach you.

-Strava is brilliant at recording your runs.
+Strava is brilliant at recording your activities.
 It stores your data, shows your segments, gives you kudos.
-What it doesn't do is tell you whether you ran too hard yesterday, whether you're ready to race, or whether the workout you did actually matched your training plan.
-It's a logbook, not a coach.
+What it doesn’t do is tell you whether you ran too hard yesterday, whether you’re ready to race, or whether the workout you just did actually matched your training plan.
+It’s a logbook, not a coach.

 Generic training plans don’t know you.